Promissory note: Definition and how it works

 Borrowers and lenders may have to go to court if a promissory note becomes invalid.

-Promissory note laws vary by state, but they typically include the loan amount, loan terms and signatures from both the lending and borrowing party.
+Promissory note laws vary by state, but they typically include the loan amount, loan terms and signatures from both the lending and borrowing parties.
 If the promissory note doesn’t meet certain requirements, it may become invalid.